5/14/2024

 Moderator

 Thank you very much.
 I think that was all the questions that we received.
-So thank you very much G and Fredrik for the presentation and thank you to everyone who tuned in.
+So thank you very much, G and Fredrik, for the presentation.
+And thank you to everyone who tuned in.
 We wish you a great day.
 Thank you very much.

 speaker

-Great, thank you.
+Great.
+Thank you.
 Thank you all.
+Take care.

 Disclaimer